erir11/ml_ops_project/reports/README.md

 >
 > Answer:

-In total, we have implemented tests in test_data.py and tests in test_model.py, for a total of 19 tests.
-The tests primarily focus on two critical components:
+In our continuous effort to ensure the reliability of our machine learning pipeline, we have expanded our testing suite.
+Currently, there are a total of 22 tests implemented across three primary test files:

 1. Data Pipeline Testing (`test_data.py`):
    - Dataset initialization and validation
    - Data loading and transformations
    - Error handling for corrupted/missing data
-- DataModule functionality including batch processing
+   - DataModule functionality, including batch processing
    - Image transformations and preprocessing

 2. Model Testing (`test_model.py`):
    - Model initialization
    - Forward pass functionality
    - Training and validation steps
    - Optimizer and scheduler configuration
    - Output shape verification across different batch sizes

+3. API Endpoint Testing (`test_api.py`):
+   - Root endpoint accessibility
+   - Predictions for valid and invalid image inputs
+   - Error handling and message validation

-These tests ensure robust data handling and model behavior, which are crucial for the reliability of our machine learning pipeline.
-The data pipeline testing is particularly important as data issues are often the source of training problems.
+These tests are critical for ensuring robust data handling and model behavior, which are vital for the reliability of our machine learning pipeline.
+Particularly, the data pipeline testing helps identify data issues that are often sources of training problems.

 ### Question 8